KEGS Special Interest Groups (SIGS) & Board Meetings

 Meets on first Wednesday from 7 PM to 9 PM at the North Bellevue Community Center, 4063 148th Ave.
-NE, Bellevue, WA, in the computer lab (see maps).
+NE, Bellevue, WA, in Conference room D (see maps).

 The Seattle Internet User Group starts with an informal question and answer session.
 This is followed by a discussion of one topic or another that relates to the Internet and impacts particularly consumers rather than the content providers.
 This could include a discussion of SPAM, email, e-commerce or what have you.